slashby/fe-training/README.md

 5.
   - How Angular sync model and view.
 Zone.js, change detection.
   - Different change detection strategies.
   - RxJS library.
-How it is used by Angular.
+How it is used by Angular
-  - Services in Angular.

   > **HOMEWORK:** HOMEWORK: Add service(s) to work with TODO list data (retrive list, add new item).